savieai/savie-server/README.md

-# Savie Server
+# Savie Mobile Backend

-Backend server for Savie application.
-This repository contains the API endpoints and server-side functionality for the Savie note-taking and task management application.
+Backend server for Savie mobile application.
+This repository contains the API endpoints and server-side functionality for the Savie note-taking and task management mobile application.

 ## Features